4 feelings for connection

 JOy

-The relentless pursuit of happiness stems from the notion that joy is the ultimate emotion we should constantly strive for.
-It’s like trying to eat only sweets all the time; even after devouring all the donuts in the world (apologies for the inevitable rhyme), we find ourselves stuck in this endless quest.
-We've already understood happiness.
+The relentless pursuit of happiness in modern culture stems from the notion that joy is the ultimate feeling we should constantly strive for.
+Its somewhere in the future.

 Sadness